 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In 1996, Lawson began her tenure in the Indiana Senate, where she accomplished significant legislative success.
+Prior to serving as Secretary of State, Lawson served in the Indiana Senate for sixteen years, where she accomplished significant legislative success.
 Respected across the aisle, she quickly earned the admiration of her colleagues and made history in 2006 when she was selected as the first woman to serve as Majority Floor Leader in the Indiana Senate.

-In addition to government reform, she’s been a tireless advocate for stronger awareness of health issues such as cervical cancer, lupus and youth suicide prevention.
-Her efforts were recognized in 2012 when she received Mental Health America of Indiana’s Lifetime Achievement Award and the Indiana Association of Rehabilitation Facilities’ Career Recognition Award for her efforts to help raise awareness and improve the lives of disabled Hoosiers.
+During her term as a state senator, she authored legislation designed to have a lasting, positive impact on Indiana.
+She championed local government reform efforts, moved the school board elections from the primary to the general, helped lead the state’s redistricting process and advocated for stronger awareness of health issues such as cervical cancer, lupus and youth suicide prevention.
+Her efforts were recognized when she received Mental Health America of Indiana’s Lifetime Achievement Award, the Indiana Association of Rehabilitation Facilities’ Career Recognition Award and ARC of Indiana’s Lifetime Achievement award for her efforts to help raise awareness and improve the lives of disabled Hoosiers.

-Before joining the Indiana Senate, Lawson served as Hendricks County Clerk of the Circuit Court.
+Before joining the Indiana Senate, Lawson served as Clerk of the Hendricks County Circuit Court for eight years.
 During her tenure, she was named elections administrator of the year by the Indiana State Election Board and clerk of the year by the Indiana Clerk’s Association, both in 1993.
 The Association of Indiana Counties awarded her a similar award in 1996.
 She also served as president of the Indiana Clerk’s Association and chair of the groups’ legislative committee.

 Download high resolution image of Secretary Lawson here.